Rainbow of Yoga - Offering a safe space for LGBTQIA+ students

 Allyship, standing alongside others in a supportive and open manner, is an ongoing process of learning and of humility.
 We won’t always get it right but it’s better to try than to be too afraid to look.
 It helps when we accept our privilege, if we have not had to deal with the specific difficulties around non-heterosexuality in any form.

-Yoga philosophy has always acknowledged suffering as an inherent quality of life, it offers ways to transform our suffering into compassionate wisdom & understanding.
-To inspire us to accept & support each other, whatever our differences or difficulties.
-Allyship here & in all its forms is so integral to our yoga practice.
+Yoga philosophy has always acknowledged suffering as an inherent quality of life; it offers ways to transform our suffering into compassionate wisdom and understanding.
+To inspire us to accept and support each other, whatever our differences or difficulties.
+Allyship here and in all its forms is so integral to our yoga practice.

 Marketing